Interview with Carlie Guevara on 'The Garden Left Behind' (Alves, 2019)

 Miriam gives a nuanced, realistic performance as Eliana.

-There were also a lot of moments in the film where I felt like violence was looming, even if it didn't actually manifest ... like one moment when a dude in a hoodie is interested in buying her car.
+There were also a lot of moments in the film where I felt like violence was looming, even if it didn't actually manifest... like one moment when a dude in a hoodie is interested in buying her car.
 Do you think this was intentional or that it's just instinctual to fear for the safety of marginalized people out in the world?

 I would imagine that it can be both.
 I know that living in New York, I've been followed a couple of times.
-I think there's some intentional foreshadowing to build up anxiety, but also ...
+I think there's some intentional foreshadowing to build up anxiety, but also...
 Tina lives in an urban city and society at large is constantly engaged in this question of whether or not trans people deserve a seat at the table.

 No, what is it?

 It's about a pink ball of yarn named Purl.
 She starts working at a corporate office full of men and no one takes her seriously or treats her with respect.
-My friend sent it to me and was like, "This what it's like to be a marginalized person in the workplace.
+My friend sent it to me and was like, "This is what it's like to be a marginalized person in the workplace.

 What happens to the ball?!